A student was filmed putting American flags in a trash bag on 9/11. He says he was protesting Islamophobia.

 “SU was not involved in organizing or executing Fadel’s protest. … We mourn with students on our campus and those across the country in remembrance of the 2,977 souls lost in New York City, Washington DC, and Shanksville, PA in 2001, and the thousands of first responders who died from health complications in the years following,” the organization said.

 Alkilani told The Post that he and his family have received multiple “violent” and “Islamophobic” emails, social media messages and phone calls following the incident.
-Alkilani, who was born and raised in the U.S., told The Post in an email that some people have told him to “go back to your own country,” while others have threatened to kill him.
+Alkilani, who was born and raised in the United States, told The Post in an email that some people have told him to “go back to your own country,” while others have threatened to kill him.

 As of early Tuesday, Alkilani’s Instagram and LinkedIn accounts were no longer active.